rtgtech/campus-nexus/README.md

 - Neo4j or AuraDB if friendship and graph-ranking features are required
 - Windows PowerShell for the automated backend startup script

-The PostgreSQL database must already contain the current Campus Nexus schema and the `004_department_options` entry in `schema_migrations`.
-The backend validates this schema but does not create or migrate a blank PostgreSQL database.
-Obtain a current schema-only dump or database backup from the project maintainer before setting up a new machine.
+The repository includes the complete current PostgreSQL baseline in `campus_nexus_schema.sql`.
+The backend validates this schema but does not create or migrate a blank PostgreSQL database automatically.

 ## Clone and run on Windows